darchr/gem5-cryo-superconducting/README.md

-# Cryogenic Computing and Superconducting Circuits with gem5
+# Cryogenic Semiconductors and Superconducting Electronics with gem5

 This repository contains the gem5 models for cryogenic components.
-The repository is a part of the project to model cryogenic computing and superconducting circuits in gem5.
+The repository is a part of the project to model cryogenic CMOS and superconducting electronics in gem5.

 The cryogenic cache has been adapted from the [CryoCache: A fast, large, and cost-effective cache architecture for cryogenic computing](https://dl.acm.org/doi/pdf/10.1145/3373376.3378513) paper by Min et al.